Complex Regional Pain Syndrome support for those living with CRPS

 aBodyofHope BLOG – This is a great blog site from a fellow CRPS/RSD sufferer who blogs and tweets poems, stories, inspirational quotes and much more.
 Why not give Mary from aBodyofHope a visit on her blog site?

-ARTHRITIS RESEARCH UK – This is a good website that talks about the condition, gives other sufferers’ stories, self-help, research and developments.
+ARTHRITIS RESEARCH UK – Arthritis Research UK is an informative website that talks not only about different forms of arthritis but also about Complex Regional Pain Syndrome.
+There are other sufferers’ stories, self-help, research and developments.
 There is also a lot of information on dealing with other chronic pain conditions that can sometimes come with CRPS.

-AMERICAN RSD HOPE – This is an EXCELLENT resource for both sufferers and carers, families, friends and medical professionals interested in CRPS / RSD.
+AMERICAN RSD HOPE – This is an excellent resource for both CRPS sufferers and carers, families, friends and medical professionals interested in CRPS / RSD.
+Unfortunately RSD Hope have now ceased to trade and their website will remain open for the next 5 years.

 AUSTRALIAN PAIN MANAGEMENT ASSOCIATION – The APMA is a great resource for sufferers in Australia.
 There is a lot of information on self-help, support groups around the country, video resources and more.

-BRITISH PAIN SOCIETY – The BPS is an association / society where the professionals who deal with pain management or researching pain and bettering pain management.
-This may not seem like a good place to look for information on support for pain sufferers, however there is some information for ‘patients’ including FAQ’s, publications, useful addresses (for Complex Regional Pain Syndrome would you believe that address for information still comes under Reflex Sympathetic Dystrophy, I am unsure whether RSD UK still exists as I am aware that the charity has ceased to exist) and other such information.
+BRITISH PAIN SOCIETY – The British Pain Society or BPS is an association / society where the professionals who deal with pain management or researching pain and bettering pain management.
+This may not seem like a good place to look for information on support for pain sufferers, however there is some information for ‘patients’ including FAQ’s, publications, useful addresses including for Complex Regional Pain Syndrome and other such information.

 CRPS NETZWEK – GEMEINSAM STARK (CRPS Network – strong together) – This is a CRPS website written in German for those CRPS sufferers in Germany and Austria.
 They have around 15 support groups all across Germany and a new one beginning in Austria. < http://www.crps-nrw.de/ >